 Enter the 1980 Special Edition.
 This redo was the result of a compromise between the studio and the director.
 Spielberg would get to tinker with the edit, adding a scene here and trimming a scene there, producing a cut that he was satisfied with.
 In return, he would create an all-new sequence for the ending, depicting the inside of the alien mothership, which the studio could tease in the marketing campaign for the film’s reissue (see the Special Edition trailer below).
 Spielberg later admitted this was a mistake, that it ruined some of the mystique of the aliens, and he removed the offending sequence from the third and final official version in 1998.

 Thus, the 1980 Special Edition is widely regarded as the lousiest of the three extant versions, but aside from the superfluous ending, the other changes actually improved the pacing and character development, and in a film packed with memorable images, the Special Edition included a new one: the discovery of the cargo vessel in the middle of the Gobi Desert.

 Whether you prefer the Theatrical Version, the Special Edition, or the Collector’s Edition is a matter of taste, but they are really only minor variations.
 The core of the “Close Encounters” story remains the same in all of them.
 You identify with the characters, you marvel at the aliens.
 As you watch, you become frozen.
 Your eyes are wide and your mouth is slightly agape.
-Perhaps more than in any of his other films, you feel the full impact of the Spielberg touch, where he transforms his audience into his favorite shot: People Looking in Wonder.
+Perhaps more than with any of his other films, you feel the full impact of the Spielberg touch, which transforms his audience into his favorite shot.